Manuel Noriega: Image and legacy

 Noriega took great care to shape perceptions of him.
 He permitted and encouraged rumors that as Panama's chief of intelligence, he was in possession of negative information about everybody in the country.
 Dinges suggests that the impression among some officials that Noriega made money off of every transaction in the country may have been cultivated by Noriega himself.
-Among opposition leaders in Panama he was seen variously as a sexual pervert, a sadist, and a rapist.
-Within U.S. government circles contradictory images abounded; Noriega was seen as a CIA spy, a drug trafficker, a nationalist supporting Torrijos, an ally of Cuba, and an ally of Oliver North and the Contras.
+Among opposition leaders in Panama, he was seen variously as a sexual pervert, a sadist, and a rapist.
+Within U.S. government circles, contradictory images abounded; Noriega was seen as a CIA spy, a drug trafficker, a nationalist supporting Torrijos, an ally of Cuba, and an ally of Oliver North and the Contras.
 He was perceived as a trusted collaborator in the war against drugs, even as the DEA was investigating him for involvement in smuggling.
-By the time of his removal he had come to be hated in the U.S., and the invasion was portrayed as an attempt to remove an evil man.
+By the time of his removal, he had come to be hated in the U.S., and the invasion was portrayed as an attempt to remove an evil man.
 Dinges writes that these contradictory images played a large role in shaping the U.S. government's self-contradictory policy towards Noriega.

-Noriega used the moniker "El Man" to refer to himself, but he was also derogatorily known as cara de piña, or "pineapple face" in Spanish, as a result of pockmarked features left by an illness in his youth.
+Noriega used the moniker "El Man" to refer to himself, but he was also derogatorily known as cara de piña, or "pineapple face" in Spanish, as a result of pockmarked features left by acne in his youth.
 He detested the name, and it would later be the subject of a lawsuit.
-He lived a lavish lifestyle during his time as the de facto ruler of Panama, and it was described in an obituary as a "libertine life off drug-trade riches, complete with luxurious mansions, cocaine-fueled parties and voluminous collections of antique guns".
+When finally arrested and taken to detention by the Americans, the ‘pineapple’ moniker resurfaced in the form of an oft heard chant “the Pineapple’s in the can”.
+He lived a lavish lifestyle during his time as the de facto ruler of Panama, described in an obituary as a "libertine life off drug-trade riches, complete with luxurious mansions, cocaine-fueled parties and voluminous collections of antique guns".
 His bravado during public speeches was remarked upon by commentators; for instance, after his indictment in the U.S., he made a public speech while brandishing a machete, and declaimed "Not one step back!"
 The attitude of machismo that Noriega adopted has been described as a reaction to the persecution which his half-brother Luis faced as an openly homosexual man in Panama and Peru.
-This image contrasted sharply with the impact of a mug shot which was taken of him after his capture, and became a symbol of his fall from power.
+This image of strength contrasted sharply with the impact of a mug shot which was taken of him after his capture, and the photo became a symbol of his fall from power.
 He was described as a deeply superstitious man, who placed trust in a number of talismans which he carried with him.